 The major in community and nonprofit leadership prepares graduates for careers in community and nonprofit business settings, enabling them to create, support, and lead innovative community-based efforts to support, empower, and serve youth, adults, and families.
 Their work can address such human and family issues as: child and family development, consumer resources, housing, food security and nutrition, family-school relations, family and community organizing, and more.
 A paid and/or unpaid internship with responsibilities for programming related to family/human issues in the community—in a community, nonprofit, human services, or business setting—is required.

-Students must apply for admission to the major.
-Multiple criteria are considered including: program aspirations, relevant education, community and volunteer experience and employment, special circumstances, and GPA (expected minimum of 2.4).
-On-campus students interested in learning about Interdisciplinary program admissions are encouraged to contact the Student Academic Affairs Office (email@example.com; 608-262-2608) to register for a "Becoming a SoHE Student" session.
+All other on-campus students must apply for admission to the major.
+Multiple criteria are considered including: program aspirations, relevant education, community and volunteer experience and employment, special circumstances, and competitive GPA.
+On-campus students interested in learning about admission are encouraged to contact the Student Academic Affairs & Career Development Office (firstname.lastname@example.org; 608-262-2608) to register for a "Becoming a SoHE Student" session.
 More information about applying to the major is available here.

 Requirements for the Community and Nonprofit Leadership Major

 Graduation requires completion of a minimum of 120 credits.

 General education requirements must be met by all students whose first college matriculation date is May 20, 1996, or thereafter.